ARMmbed/mbed-os-example-client/README.md

 If your network does not have DHCP enabled, you have to manually assign a static IP address to the board.
 We recommend having DHCP enabled to make everything run smoothly.

+#### Setting socket type

+By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.

 ## mbed Build instructions

 ### Building